Fahleh/alx-low_level_programming/0x0F-function_pointers/README.md

 		• Should contain the function that selects the correct function to perform the operation asked by the user.
 	  	  You’re not allowed to declare any other function.
 		• Should contain your main function only.

+Task 4: A  program that prints the opcodes of its own main function.